 Our Hanoi Bia Hoi Guide

 Wine bars and gastro pubs have been popping up in cities right across Asia in recent years.
-But while microbrewery craft beers and obscure French organic biodynamic wines have been taking the region by storm, in Hanoi the bia hoi joint has never been so popular.
-Here’s our Hanoi bia hoi guide to help you.
+But while microbrewery craft beers and obscure French organic biodynamic wines have taken the region by storm, in Hanoi, Vietnam, the bia hoi joint has never been so popular.
+Here’s our Hanoi bia hoi guide.

 Bia hoi or ‘fresh beer’ is the Hanoi’s drink of choice — for locals and visitors alike.
 Trust us, we spent three months downing the stuff.